contentful/slash-developers/docs/concepts/sync.md

 To enable delta updates, Contentful provides [a synchronization endpoint](/developers/docs/references/content-delivery-api/#/reference/synchronization) to the Content Delivery API.
 This endpoint delivers only new and changed content and notifies about deleted content.
 It will never transfer duplicate content the client has received before.

+For mobile applications pre-packaging the data of an an initial sync into the application might be adviced.
+By keeping the pre-packaged data updated with every release of your application, initial synchronization can be optimized.

 ## The upside

 Syncing with delta updates has the following advantages: